Internationales Opernstudio

 Marie Lombard

-The French soprano Marie Lombard studied at the Conservatoire National Supérieur de Musique de Paris and in Rennes with Stéphanie d’Oustrac.
+Marie Lombard, French soprano, studied at the Conservatoire National Supérieur de Musique de Paris and in Rennes with Stéphanie d’Oustrac.
 She furthered her training through masterclasses with Lisette Oropesa, Anne Sofie von Otter, Stéphane Degout, Inva Mula, Brigitte Fassbaender, and Mariella Devia.
-She is an alumna of the Opera Academy in Bordeaux and the Monte-Carlo Opera Academy, and a prizewinner of the International Competition for Young Singers of the Grand Opéra d’Avignon, the Sumi Jo International Singing Competition, and the International Opera Competition of Marmande.
-Her previous roles include, among others, Inès (“La favorite”), La Princesse (“L’enfant et les sortilèges”), Belinda (“Dido and Aeneas”), Eurydike (“Orfeo ed Euridice”), Adèle (“Die Fledermaus”), Coraline (Adolphe Adam’s “Le toréador”), and the Erste Dame (“Die Zauberflöte”).
+She is an alumna of the Opera Academy of Bordeaux and the Monte-Carlo Opera Academy and has won prizes at the International Competition for Young Singers of the Grand Opéra d’Avignon, the Sumi Jo International Singing Competition, and the International Opera Competition of Marmande.
+Her roles to date include Inès (“La favorite”), the Princess (“L’Enfant et les sortilèges”), Belinda (“Dido and Aeneas”), Eurydice (“Orfeo ed Euridice”), Adèle (“Die Fledermaus”), Coraline (Adolphe Adam’s “Le toréador”), and the First Lady (“Die Zauberflöte”).
 Since the 2024/25 season, she has been a member of the International Opera Studio at the Zurich Opera House.
-There, she has appeared as Barbarina (“Le nozze di Figaro”) and Contessa di Folleville (“Il viaggio a Reims”) and performed alongside Cecilia Bartoli at the benefit gala concert.
-In the 2025/26 season, she will again sing Barbarina as well as Sandmann (“Hänsel und Gretel”) and Lauretta (“Gianni Schicchi”).
-In summer 2026, she will appear as Marzelline (“Fidelio”) at the festival in Saint-Céré, France.
+There, she has appeared as Barbarina (“Le nozze di Figaro”) and Contessa di Folleville (“Il viaggio a Reims”) and sang alongside Cecilia Bartoli in a charity gala concert.
+In the 2025/26 season, she will reprise Barbarina as well as perform Sandmann (“Hänsel und Gretel”) and Lauretta (“Gianni Schicchi”).
+In the summer of 2026, she will sing Marzelline (“Fidelio”) at the festival in Saint-Céré, France.

 Hänsel und Gretel16 / 20 / 23 / 28 / 30 Nov / 2 / 4 / 11 / 16 / 18 / 21 Dec 2025 / 2 / 24 / 25 / 31 Jan 2026 Le nozze di Figaro24 / 29 Jan / 1 / 5 / 7 / 10 / 14 Feb 2026 Gala Concert of the International Opera Studio6 Jul 2026